 The financial cycle can also be categorized in terms of the House of Commons' supply periods, which end on 26 March, 23 June and 10 December.
-Before the end of each period, the House of Commons votes on whether it agrees, or concurs, with the estimates and the associated appropriation bills that are before it, which are then sent to the Senate for review and approval.
+Before the end of each period, the House of Commons votes on whether it agrees with, or concurs in, the estimates and the associated appropriation bills that are before it, which are then sent to the Senate for review and approval.